-/gun/tiltsigma xangleSigma yangleSigma zangleSigma unit
+/gun/tiltsigma xangleSigma yangleSigma dummy unit

-Gaussian smearing of the tilt angle, if zangleSigma >= 0 generation of $\cos \Theta$ distribution, if zangleSigma < 0.
+Gaussian smearing of the tilt angle.

 (Presently ignored by the TURTLE input).

 /gun/pitch pitch unit

 The "beam pitch" is understood as a variable angle applied to the initial particles (muons), which is directly proportional to the distance from the beam axis.
 The particles closer to the beam axis become smaller pitch than particles further away from the beam axis.
 The angle given as pitch will be applied to a particle generated 1 mm away from the beam centre, i.e. the particle generated 7 mm away from the beam axis will be assigned the angle of $7 \cdot pitch$ .
 The pitch allows the user to focus or defocus the initial particle beam.
 Particles will be focused for positive pitch and defocused for the negative pitch.